 Now, insert the headshell screws into the slots on the headshell and then through the slots on the cartridge housing.
 Using your finger, hold the headshell nut in place and turn the screw until the threads catch.
 Repeat with both screws.
 Make sure the screws are snug, but don't tighten all the way just yet.

 Use a stylus force gauge (like this) to check that your vertical tracking force (VTF) is correct.
 For MM cartridges, the VTF range is usually 1.5-2 grams, but this varies.
 The manufacturer's recommended VTF will be listed on your cartridge's spec sheet.

 If you need to adjust VTF, loosen the thumbscrew on the counterweight and adjust the counterweight's positioning on the back of the arm.
 Moving the counterweight backwards will decrease VTF and moving it forward will increase VTF.
 Once the counterweight is positioned correctly, tighten the thumbscrew.

 That's it!
 Your cartridge is now installed and ready to play.
 The new cartridge may need a few hours to break in before it really starts singing.

 - For any Orbit manufactured before October 2016, the counterweight will only work with cartridges that weigh 6 g or less (newer Orbits a different tonearm that will accommodate heavier cartridges up to 7.2 g).
 If you have an older tonearm and want to install a heavier cartridge like the Ortofon 2M or Shure M97XE, you will need to add some additional mass to the counterweight.
-To do this, please shoot us an email at email@example.com and we can send a magnet to attach to the back of your counterweight.
+For a small fee, we can send you a magnet to attach to the back of your counterweight.
 This magnet will provide additional mass while preserving proper mass distribution along the length of the tonearm.
+If you need a magnet, please shoot us an email at firstname.lastname@example.org.

 - The Orbit's headshell can be removed by loosening the small set screw on its underside.
 While some people prefer removing the headshell to install a new cartridge, we generally don't recommend it (since this requires adjusting azimuth upon re-installation).